 – Jumping Jehoshaphat!

 – Now, Mary-Beth-Lou-Ellen, don’t take the Lord’s name in vain.

 It has implications for swearing.
 But you can break the third commandment without ever uttering a word.

-Notice who’s to blame for the blasphemy?
-Not the cussing heathen – the hypocritical “believers.”
-When non-Christians think nothing of the Name of Jesus, who’s to blame?
-It’s us – the people of God – who have lifted the LORD’s name up to worthlessness.
+Notice who is to blame for the blasphemy?
+Not the cussing heathens – the hypocritical “believers.”
+When non-Christians think nothing of the Name of Jesus, who is to blame?
+It’s us – the people of God.
+We have lifted the LORD’s name up to worthlessness.
 That’s the problem.

 Either way, note this, we bear His name.
-We can’t choose not to bear His name.
+We cannot choose not to bear His name.
 If we belong to the LORD we will carry His name, for good or ill.

-Just like my wife now carries my name – for better or for worse.
-She could do things to drag the Scrivener name through the mud (though she’s several generations too late for that, I am Australian after all and from bona fide convict stock).
+In the same way, my wife now carries my name – for better or for worse.
+She could do things to drag the Scrivener name through the mud (though she’s several generations too late for that).
 Or she could (and does!) lift up the name to honour.